 Seelaus AM has three employees who may utilize their employment with RSCO to assist in executing MBS bondrestructuring transactions.
 These specific transactions may generate revenue for RSCO and Seelaus AM employees in their capacity with RSCO.
 This creates a potential conflict of interest.
 These bond-restructuring transactions are generally limited to; new issue CMOs, RE-REMICS and MACR and other Exchange Class exchanges (all mortgage backed securities or "MBS").
 RSCO would take an economic interest in an MBS bond, from this bond a restructuring would occur to create two or more new bonds, where the new bonds equal the sum or great than the sum of the original bond.
 The pricing used for one of the component bonds has an effect on the pricing of the other component bonds.
 RSCO would work with a third- party Broker Dealer who has an open shelf with a government-sponsored enterprise ("GSE") (e.g., Fannie Mae, Freddie Mac or Ginnie Mae) to facilitate the transactions.
-The third-party Broker Dealer will ultimately take ownership of the base bond, execute the restructuring and deliver to RSCO and/or Seelaus AM client's custodians the new bonds are deemed suitable investments for Seelaus AM clients.
+The third-party Broker Dealer will ultimately take ownership of the base bond, execute the restructuring and deliver to RSCO and/or Seelaus AM client's custodians the new bonds.
+These transactions occur when Seelaus AM clients.
 When one of the new bonds created is not a suitable investment for Seelaus AM clients, RSCO will sell the bonds to a non-Seelaus AM client.
 Identifying and executing these transactions assists Seelaus AM in purchasing suitable bonds for Seelaus AM clients that are otherwise unavailable in the market.

 Seelaus AM's Policies and Procedures permit personal trading by employees, provided that transactions are pre-cleared in advance and copies of personal brokerage statements are sent to the Compliance Department.
-Securities transactions in employee and employee related accounts for accounts held at Seelaus AM's clearing firm are reported on daily surveillance reports reviewed.
-The balance of personal transactions held at other financial institutions are monitored through a review of personal account brokerage statements received.
+The Compliance department utilizes the MyComplianceOffice / MyComplianceOffice Technologies (MCO/MCT) software for entering trade pre-clearances and for monitoring employee transactions on a daily basis.
+MCO/MCT provides feeds of employee and employee related account data and transactions from custodians.
+If a feed is unavailable from a custodian, the employee is required to upload a statement monthly to MCO/MCT for review.
 It is the employee's responsibility to ensure that the CCO receives all personal account brokerage statements, confirmations, and / or trade advices in a timely manner and for the pre-clearance of personal account trades.